Auke1810/woocommerce-additional-product-identifiers/README.md

 Like: `<?php echo get_post_meta( get_the_ID(), '_wpmr_gtin', true ); ?>` (in this case showing the GTIN number.)

 # Change log
+= version 1.3.0 =
+* Added functionality so wordpress/woocommerce search will take in account the custom product fields.
+So now you can search on gtin, ean, brand fields etc.

 = version 1.2.0 =
 * Removed woocommerce version check because it was giving en E-notice and we want users to use the latest version of woocommerce any way.